MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/invoice-schedules-contract-line-sales.md

 ## Create a fixed price invoice schedule for a project-based contract line

 When a project-based contract line has a fixed price billing method, you can create a milestone-based invoice schedule.
 Complete the following steps to automatically generate a milestone-based invoice schedule for a fixed set of milestones that distribute equally for the calendar period.
+The steps below are applicable for **Invoice Schedule Type** values of **Progress - based** and **Completed Milestones**

 1. Go to **Settings** > **Invoice Frequencies** to set up invoice frequency.
 2. Open the project contract and on the **Summary** tab, set the requested delivery date.